percona/percona-server/doc/source/tokudb/tokudb_installation.rst

 Enabling the TokuDB Storage Engine Manually
 ===========================================

-If you don't want to use |ps-admin| you'll need to manually install the storage engine ad required plugins.
+If you don't want to use :program:`ps-admin` you'll need to manually install the storage engine ad required plugins.

 .. code-block:: mysql